ankitbko/blog/_posts/2026-04-29-hosted-agents-part-1.md

 ## Protocols — How Agents Communicate

 Hosted agents support two protocols for communication: **Responses** and **Invocations**.
 Choosing the right one matters — it affects what features you get for free and how much code you write.
-A great comparision between these two protocols can be found in the official documentation [here](https://learn.microsoft.com/en-us/azure/foundry/agents/concepts/hosted-agents#which-protocol-should-i-use).
+A great comparison between these two protocols can be found in the official documentation [here](https://learn.microsoft.com/en-us/azure/foundry/agents/concepts/hosted-agents#which-protocol-should-i-use).

 ### Responses Protocol